 The Panthers waste no time returning to action, as they host Fredonia Friday at 4 p.m. at the Kessel Athletic Complex.

-"As a team we just weren't very strong during some important points," Schenfield said.
-"We need to continue to tighen the screws on our mental game in order to be successful."
+"As a team, we just weren't very strong during some important points," Schenfield said.
+"We need to continue to tighten the screws on our mental game in order to be successful."